 In Italy, relatives and friends greet each other with two kisses, or due baci on their cheeks, starting from the right.
 This habit is so common that in order to encourage someone to meet and greet you, they may say almeno dammi due baci! (at least give me two kisses).
 Teenagers use the verb limonare (lit. “to lemon”) to indicate the romantic kiss that the everyone else, surprisingly, calls the bacio alla francese (french kiss), or bacio alla fiorentina (Florence kiss).

 - Embrasser (v), Baiser (n)

 What is a real Russian kiss?
 The former Soviet leader Leonid Brezhnev showed the world a good example of the Russian potselui: strong and from the bottom of the heart.
 Russians have long considered kissing not only as a pleasant activity but also as a useful, practical one.
-The verb to kiss in Russian is celovat and has the same root as the word whole (cely) and the word healthy (celebny).
-In modern Russia, there are different types of kisses; those having to do with rituals, etiquette and, of course, romance.
+The verb “to kiss” in Russian is celovat and has the same root as their word for “whole” (cely) and the word for “healthy” (celebny).
+In modern Russia, there are different types of kisses — those having to do with rituals, etiquette and, of course, romance.
 For instance, it is common to yell out the word Gor’ko (bitter) at weddings.
 The guests start to chant gorko! gorko! gorko! and the newlyweds kiss and kiss and kiss and kiss… In everyday situations, it’s typical for women to greet each other with a kiss on the cheek: potselui v sheku (поцелуй в щеку).
 Men may kiss too, but generally among relatives or good friends.

 - Całowac (v), Pocałunek (n)